ttygroup/term-desktop/Roadmap.md

-[X] Build a way for 'apps' to be entire packages instead of only .py files [X] Build validation for existence of required abstract methods in AppLoader [X] Implement `BROKEN` and `MISSING_METHODS` class vars in `TDEApp` base class
+[X] Build a way for 'apps' to be entire packages instead of only .py files [X] Build validation for existence of required abstract methods in AppLoader [X] Implement `BROKEN` and `MISSING_METHODS` class vars in `TDEApp` base class [X] Build a base widget for the "TDEMainWidget" to provide some built-in functionality.
+[X] Create an 'initialized' message for the ProcessManager to trigger on the app's main widget.
+[X] Implement the window styles dictionary from Textual-window library [X] Make the ProcessManager set the `process_id` attribute on the main widget of the app

+## Window Service

+[X] Implement the `get_window_by_process_id` method in WindowService

 ## App Selector / File Associator